Government of Ireland Act 1914: Passing of the Bill

 With the beginning of World War I on 4 August 1914, Asquith decided to abandon his Amending Bill, and instead rushed through a new bill, the Suspensory Act 1914, which was presented for royal assent simultaneously with both the Government of Ireland Act 1914 and the Welsh Church Act 1914.
 Although the two controversial Bills had now finally become statute on 18 September 1914, the Suspensory Act ensured that Home Rule would be postponed for the duration of the conflict and would not come into operation until the end of the war.
 (Eventually Home Rule was considered by the Irish Convention in 1917–18, and by the cabinet from September 1919; the Welsh Church Act was delayed until March 1920).
 The Ulster question was 'solved' in the same way: through the promise of amending legislation which was left undefined.

 Dublin was a battlefield for a week during the Easter Rising of 1916.
 This rebellion would have a major effect on the Home Rule passage and many Home Rulers would be troubled by this event.
 After the Rising, two attempts were made during the First World War to implement the Act.
 The first attempt came in June 1916, when Prime Minister H. H. Asquith sent David Lloyd George, then Minister for Munitions, to Dublin to offer immediate implementation to the leaders of the Irish Party, Redmond and Dillon.
 The scheme concerned partition, officially a temporary arrangement, as understood by Redmond.
 Lloyd George however gave the Ulster politician, Carson, a written guarantee that Ulster would not be forced into a self-governing Ireland.
 His tactic was to ensure that neither side would find out before a compromise was implemented.
 A modified Act of 1914 had been developed by the Cabinet on 17 June.
 The Act had two amendments enforced by Unionists on 19 July – permanent exclusion and a reduction of Ireland's representation in the Commons.
 When informed by Lloyd George on 22 July 1916, Redmond accused the government of treachery.
 This was decisive in determining the future fortunes of the Home Rule movement.
 Lloyd George, now Prime Minister, made a second attempt to implement Home Rule in 1917, with the calling of the Irish Convention directed by Horace Plunkett.
 This consisted of Nationalist and Unionist representatives who, by April 1918, only succeeded in agreeing on a report with an 'understanding' on recommendations for the establishment of self-government.

 The end of the war, in November 1918, was followed by the December 1918 general election.
-In the Irish part of the election, the majority of seats were by the republican separatist Sinn Féin.
+In the Irish part of the election, the majority of seats were won by the republican separatist Sinn Féin.
 In January 1919, the Irish War of Independence broke out, so that the 1914 Act was never implemented.
 The future of Home Rule was determined by the Government of Ireland Act 1920.
 It established Northern Ireland, with a functional government, and Southern Ireland, the governmental institutions of which never functioned completely.
 Following the Anglo-Irish Treaty, Southern Ireland became the Irish Free State.